Md-Rahat-4/First-Code/README.md

 # First-Code
-This is the first code in git and github
+This is the first code in git and github.